Last updated on January 9th, 2026 at 07:04 pm

 How to recycle cookware

-Choosing durable cookware will likely last for years, but some items—particularly non-stick pans—will eventually need replacement.
-When that time comes, avoid tossing them in the garbage.
-Any type of cookware, including those with non-stick coatings, can be recycled, though typically they cannot go into curbside recycling bins.
+Durable, quality cookware will likely last for decades, but some items—particularly non-stick pans—will eventually need replacement.
+How do you dispose of damaged cookware?
+When the time comes to part ways, avoid tossing them into the garbage.
+Recycling old pans of any type (including those with non-stick coatings) is the greenest route, though they typically cannot go into curbside recycling bins.

 Some manufacturers offer recycling programs where you can send in old pots and pans when purchasing new ones.
 If this isn’t an option, take your cookware to a local scrap metal yard.
-Recycling keeps these items out of landfills, where they would sit indefinitely, and helps conserve resources and energy.
-Recycling metal requires only a fraction of the energy needed to produce new metal from ore, and it can be done infinitely without any loss of quality.
-Plus, depending on current metal prices, you might even earn a small payout for your efforts.
-Learn more about how to recycle metals here.
+Recycling keeps these items out of landfills, where they would sit indefinitely, while conserving resources and energy.
+Recycling metal requires a fraction of the energy needed to produce new metal from ore, and it can be done infinitely without any loss of quality.
+Plus, depending on current metal prices, you will even earn a small payout for your efforts.
+Learn more about how to recycle metal.

 Final thoughts on non-toxic cookware